bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **Start** an instance by clicking the "Start" button in the Actions section.
 The instance status will first change to "Starting" and in a few seconds to "Started".
 That means the instance is launched and is working now.
 2. **Stop** the instance that has been started i.e. has the "Started" status.
 Click at the "Stop" button and wait for a while till the status changes to "Stopping" and then to "Stopped".
 3. **Clone** an instance.
 This function enables instance creation by copying the settings of an existing instance.
-Just tick the "Clone instance" icon in the Actions block near the name of the instance you want to clone.
+Just click "Clone instance" in the Actions block near the name of the instance you want to clone.

 .. figure:: _static/CreateInstance_Clone2.png